When we think of the relationship birds and trees share, the first thing that comes to our mind is the way trees benefit birds.

 If you’re not a fan of insecticides, you’ll be happy to know that birds might just be the answer to all your insect woes.
-Birds are an organic, surefire way to keeping insects at bay because several bird species tend to feed on insects.
-This helps protect you and your trees.
+Yes, having birds around is an organic, surefire way to keeping insects at bay because several bird species tend to feed on insects, thereby protecting you and your trees.

 Talking about nuisances, weeds are another one.
 They appear unannounced and impact tree growth.
 While some are barely visible, the invasive ones can really create a ruckus.

-Weeds compete with the other vegetation for space, water, sunlight, and nutrients and grow at a rapid rate.
+Weeds are alarming because they compete with the other vegetation for space, water, sunlight, and nutrients and grow at a rapid rate.
 In serious cases, one might have to eventually get rid of a tree to eradicate the weeds.
 Hence, the presence of weeds turns out to be severely damaging.

 Well, birds come to the rescue once again.
 Species such as sparrows, crows, blackbirds, among others, are known to feed on weed seeds.
 These seed-eating birds help control weeds and reduce the need for herbicides infused with chemicals.

 No one likes the sight of bird poop or the task of cleaning it up, but did you know that bird droppings make for great soil fertilizers?

 They do.
 Droppings consist of nitrogen and phosphorus, which when added to compost can be used as a natural fertilizer.
 In fact, one study revealed that trees were able to grow much better in areas with bird droppings.

 Now you know the answer to, “Does the bird also help the tree?”

 Isn’t it beautiful to know how nature takes care of itself and how ecosystems function?
 The presence of birds in your yard truly signifies a healthy environment and happens to be beneficial for your trees and you.